mf1024/ImageNet-Datasets-Downloader/README.md

 ```

-The following command will download 500 images from each of select class:
+The following command will download 500 images from each of selected class:
 ```
 ./downloader.py
     -data_root /Users/mf1024/ai/imagenet \